Talent Builds

 What’s The Chop With Reaper’s Mark?

-If you have Reaper’s Mark on a target and the debuff detonates, or that target dies before the debuff can actually detonate OR if that target falls below 35% health, then your next 1 or 2 Marrowrend casts will come at a reduced cost of either one or no runes this depends on your talent choice between Swift End or Painful Death (Painful Death is currently ahead).
+If you have Reaper’s Mark on a target and the debuff detonates, or that target dies before the debuff can actually detonate OR if that target falls below 35% health, then your next 2 Marrowrend casts will come at a reduced cost of one rune and summon 2 scythes to strike your enemies.

 So the good thing from this straight away is that for all your marrowrends now you will basically be always casting them at a reduced cost, which is amazing for our gameplay loop.
 When you cast your empowered marrowrend it will also trigger the capstone of the Deathbringer hero talent tree Exterminate, this causes thematically awesome Scythes to strike out at enemies around you, Exterminate also has a small chance to re-apply Reaper’s Mark to a target (build the stacks again and away you go).